 This Charter shall become effective when approved by the voters and filed in the manner prescribed by law.

 [Added 7-16-1985 by Ord.
 No. 85-14, Ref. of 3-4-1986; amended 4-15-1986 by Ord.
 No. 86-05, Ref. of 3-3-1987; 1-20-1987 by Ord.
 No. 86-21, Ref. of 3-3-1987; 6-13-1995 by Ord.
 No. 95-06, Ref. of 3-5-1996]

-The qualified voters of the City shall have power to propose ordinances in the Commission and, if the Commission fails to adopt an ordinance so proposed without any change in substance, to adopt it or reject it at a City election, provided that such power shall be limited to legislative matters and shall not extend to the budget or capital program or any ordinance relating to appropriations of money, levy of taxes or salaries of City employees.
+The qualified voters of the City shall have the power to propose ordinances to the Commission.
+If the Commission fails to adopt the proposed ordinance without any change in substance, the qualified voters may, through the initiative process set forth in this Charter, seek to require the Commission to adopt or reject the proposed ordinance by vote at a City election; provided that such power shall be limited to legislative matters and shall not extend to budget or capital program or any ordinance relating to appropriation of money, levy of taxes or salaries of City employees.

 The qualified voters of the City shall have power to require reconsideration by the Commission of any adopted ordinance dealing with a legislative matter and, if the Commission fails to repeal an ordinance so reconsidered, to approve or reject it at a City election, provided that such power shall not extend to the budget or capital program or any emergency ordinances relating to appropriation of money, levy of taxes or salaries of City employees.

 6.03.
 Commencement of proceedings; petitions; procedure for filing referendum petitions, no effect on ordinances while pending; action on petitions, results of election.
 [Amended 6-26-2001 by Ord.
 No. 2001-03, Ref. of 3-5-2002]